 What if I have not filed a required return or paid the tax due?

 If a return is filed after the due date, a late filing penalty is charged.
 The penalty is $25 or 10% of the tax due, whichever is greater.
 If a return is not filed after MRS sends a formal written “demand notice” for the return, the penalty is $25 or 25% of the tax due, whichever is greater.
-In addition, interest and penalty are charged for tax payments that are late.
+In addition, interest and penalties may be charged for late tax payments.
 The penalty can be as much as 25% of the tax due.
 See 36 M.R.S. §§ 186 and 187-B.

 I’ve been notified that I am scheduled for an audit.
 What records may the auditors examine?

-Whenever necessary for the administration of Title 36, MRS auditors may examine any books and records, including electronic records, or other property that is relevant to determining your tax liability.
+Whenever necessary for the administration of Title 36, MRS auditors may examine any books and records, including electronic records, or other property that is relevant to determining your tax liability (including interest and penalties).
 The auditors will work with you to determine a convenient time for the audit and will tell you in advance which initial records you should arrange to have available.
 As the audit progresses, it may become necessary for the auditor to make additional requests for records needed for the completion of the audit.
-These requests will be made in a timely manner.
 See 36 M.R.S. §§ 112(3) and (4); see also MRS Rule 103.

 Will the information in my records be kept confidential?

+Yes.
 Information obtained from taxpayers by MRS is kept strictly confidential, unless release is otherwise authorized by law.
 See, e.g., 36 M.R.S. § 191.
-In fact, the law imposes criminal penalties on any MRS employee who wrongfully inspects or divulges confidential information.
+In fact, criminal penalties may be imposed on any MRS employee who wrongfully inspects or divulges confidential information.
 A person who willfully violates the confidentiality laws under 36 M.R.S. § 191 commits a Class E crime and an offender who is an officer or employee of the State must be dismissed from office.
 Note: Pursuant to 36 M.R.S. § 191(2)(UU), reconsideration decisions may be produced in court or pursuant to a discovery or freedom of access request in redacted format so as not to reveal any taxpayer-identifying information.

 Who may I contact if I have been unable to resolve a problem with MRS?

-You may contact the Taxpayer Advocate if you would like assistance in resolving a problem with MRS. See contact information below.
+You may contact the Taxpayer Advocate if you would like assistance in resolving a problem with MRS. See MRS Contact Information below.
 The Taxpayer Advocate has the authority to investigate complaints affecting taxpayers generally or any particular taxpayer and, when appropriate, to make recommendations to MRS with respect to those complaints.
-MRS is required by law to respond within 3 months of receiving a formal recommendation for change from the Taxpayer Advocate.
-The Taxpayer Advocate may also propose law changes in an effort to reduce problems taxpayers have with MRS.
+MRS is required to respond to the Taxpayer Advocate within 3 months of receiving a formal recommendation for change from the Taxpayer Advocate.
+The Taxpayer Advocate may also propose law changes in an effort to reduce problems taxpayers have with MRS. See 36 M.R.S. § 151-C.

 General information (207) 624-9620